-Here’s the scoop.
-(Everything I say here and everywhere else about foragers does not apply to Australia.
-Remember that.)
-Foragers live in flimsy dwellings (or no dwelling on some nights) clustered tightly together, so, for instance if one person snores everybody hears it (though snoring is rare among foragers in my experience).
+Most tropical or subtropical foragers live in flimsy dwellings (or no dwelling on some nights) clustered tightly together, so, for instance if one person snores everybody hears it (though snoring is rare among foragers in my experience).
 My point is simply that everyone is physically close.

 Even in warm areas, it gets cold at night, so there are fires.
 Fires have the upside of making you warm, but a couple of downsides as well.
 First, they need to be tended frequently.
 Second, adults and especially children can fall or roll into them and get badly burned.

 A typical night with the Efe is, I strongly suspect, typical of any night with any tropical or subtropical forager group.
 At any given moment in time, somebody is asleep and somebody is awake.
 Those who are awake are often talking.
 Sometimes they are talking to each other, but often they are just talking.
 Telling a story that someone may or may not be interested in.
-I suspect that part of the constant noise making (and what may make Africa different from Australia) is that you don’t want to be too quiet for too long else wandering dangerous animals …. a leopard, a suid, an elephant … may stumble into your camp and cause trouble.
+I suspect that part of the constant noise making (and what may make Africa different from Australia, by the way, if you know about Australian forager ethnography) is that you don’t want to be too quiet for too long else wandering dangerous animals …. a leopard, a suid, an elephant … may stumble into your camp and cause trouble.

 The person or persons who is/are awake shifts throughout then night.
 It is not systematic … people are not really keeping watch … it just seems to happen.
 Individuals sleep when they are comfortable, and become uncomfortable as the fire cools, wake up, adjust the fire, and either stay up for a while or fall back to sleep.
 If one child is keeping his or her family awake, this affects the entire group.
 And so on.